yours7himanshu/v4/docs/content/20.business/business-plan.md

 ## Executive Summary

 WeDance is a community-driven platform that organizes the world's dance information and builds participatory networks to help dance communities self-organize effectively.
-Our mission is to solve the fragmentation of dance communities by providing a unified platform for event organization, partner finding, and community building.
+Starting as Kizomba News in 2017, evolving through DanceCard (2018-2019), and launching as WeDance in 2020, the platform has grown to serve 231 cities across 60 countries with over 3,119 registered members and 4,000 monthly active users.
+The current version v3.14.0 is live at https://wedance.vip/ (as of January 2025).

 ## Market Opportunity

+### Current State

+- 231 cities across 60 countries
+- 3,119 registered members
+- 5,743 events organized
+- 4,000 monthly active users (January 2025)
+- 1.5K monthly clicks from Google Search (January 2025)
+- Strong Munich community presence (@wedancemunich):
+  - 2,133 posts
+  - 5,099 followers
+  - 6,944 following
+    (as of January 10, 2025)

 ### Problem